Apple’s 2010 iPad launch was the last great Steve Jobs keynote

 The iPad wasn’t just a fluffy and superficial entertainment machine.

 The demos emphasized the iPad’s lean-back nature.
-The classic tech-company keynote involves executive pacing back and forth on a stage.
+The classic tech-company keynote involves executives pacing back and forth on a stage.
 But for much of the iPad launch, Jobs, software chief Scott Forstall, and marketing honcho Phil Schiller plopped themselves in a comfy black leather chair and did their demos as if they were spending quality time with a favorite book.
 That happened to be a use-case scenario that the device served better than a phone or laptop, so the sit-down presentation made a point even though Jobs didn’t play it up.
 (Late in the event, Schiller did, declaring “I get to sit in the chair!” to nobody in particular.)

 A year later, Apple had sold almost 15 million iPads.
 By that point, the device already felt so familiar that the iPad 2 launch didn’t have to acclimate anyone to what made Apple’s tablet unique.
 Jobs stayed upright throughout, and only a couple of demos toward the end, conducted by others, involved the chair.